*Accurate as of October 1, 2018. Subject to periodical change.

 *SP2 – students whose mother tongue is NOT Japanese

 Students who wish to study abroad may apply.
+It is NOT mandatory.
 The period of study is one semester or up to one year.
 All students can choose from a list of our partner institutions at the University-Wide CIE Study Abroad Programs, offered by the Center for International Education (CIE).
 SILS students can also apply to the SILS Bilateral Study Abroad Programs, which is unique.

 CIE Study Abroad Programs